8 Reasons to Avoid Soda—That Means Diet Too

 Caffeine may lead to dehydration

 Drinking soda can lead to dehydration because it can contain high levels of caffeine.
 Many people will drink soda with a meal instead of water and forget to get their necessary daily intake of water.
 Try these genius tricks to drink more water.

 Diet soda contains artificial sweeteners instead of sugar, which, at extremely high intakes may be harmful, according to studies in animals.
 However, the research in people has been mixed, although the low-calorie sweeteners approved for use in food are considered to be safe when consumed within "an acceptable daily intake," according to a 2011 review in the Journal of Pharmacology & Pharmacotherapeutics.
 A 2017 review in the Canadian Medical Association Journal noted that artificial sweetener use was not linked to weight loss and may even be associated with obesity, high blood pressure, and cardiovascular disease, although the findings have not been confirmed.
 Staying within an adequate intake is not linked with health issues.

 It contains absolutely zero nutrients

-As if you need another reason to bypass soda, it has absolutely zero nutritional value.
+As if you need another reason to bypass soda, it has zero nutritional value.
 There are no positive effects to drinking soda expect that it might taste good.
-Don’t miss these other foods you should avoid if you want to live a long life.
+Don't miss these other foods you should avoid if you want to live a long life.

-It’s damaging to your teeth
+It may be damaging to your teeth

 Drinking soda regularly can cause plaque to build up on your teeth, which can lead to cavities and gum disease.
 Also, when natural bacteria in your mouth feed on sugar from the soda, it forms acid.
 Acid can lead to tooth decay and cavities.
 Try these tips to keep your pearly whites healthy.